-- Hide problems with the roof; Between the layers of shingles there could be organic growth (mold, rot, algae, etc.), leaks could be starting in multiple parts of the roof, animals could be burrowing through the soft roof deck below and the old shingles are shortening the life of the new shingles.
-Making the risks of putting off repairs to a leaky roof more evident over time;
+Between the layers of shingles there could be organic growth (mold, rot, algae, etc.), leaks could be starting in multiple parts of the roof, animals could be burrowing through the soft roof deck below and the old shingles are shortening the life of the new shingles.

 Having an extra layer of protection does sound good in most cases, except when it comes to a homeowner’s roof, which isn't the case unfortunately.
 As asphalt shingles are meant to be installed flat to the roof deck, so that it can insulate and protect against the elements properly.
 Preventing water, ice, wind, etc. from getting enough traction or friction to cause any real damage to the roof and home.

 Although the short-term cost savings of layering shingles in exchange for forgoing the labor and disposal costs of the old shingles does make it more affordable.
 The long-term cost of its false sense of security against the outside elements makes it not worth it.
 As the homeowner will have to replace the roof more often, deal with obscure leaks that could be damaging any one of the home’s vital systems and will ultimately cost them more over the roof’s lifetime.